Final update: 27 June 2025

 Every four years, we develop a Municipal Public Health and Wellbeing Plan (often referred to as the ‘Health and Wellbeing Plan’) which forms part of our Council Plan.
 The Health and Wellbeing Plan guides how we work together with community members, organisations and groups to improve health and wellbeing for Port Phillip residents.

-Engagement for the Health and Wellbeing Plan and Council Plan will take place in 2025, but before then we wanted to hear more about your health and wellbeing needs and priorities.
+Engagement for the development Health and Wellbeing Plan and Council Plan took place in 2024-25.

 Take the survey to tell us which 'health priority areas' are most important to you over the next four years.